rharbird/microbit-challenges/docs/source/index.rst

 BBC Micro:bit Tutorials
 ========================

 These tutorial sheets are designed to give students an introduction to the features of the Micro:bit.
 Short practical examples are provided and students are invited to design solutions to problems using the fundamental building blocks presented.

+Teaching students to code by using a microprocessor and embedded sensors on the board, was an approach inspired by Prof. Stephen Hailes at UCL.
+(His team also designed the Engduino, see <http://www.engduino.org>).
-This learning approach was developed by Prof. Stephen Hailes at UCL in designing the teaching material for the `Engduino <http://www.engduino.org>`_ and has been reused here.
-The design of the Micro:bit was strongly inflienced by the Engduino and some of the content is taken directly from the Engduino tutorial sheets.
+Steve created the teaching material for the
+Engduino and some of that content is reused here.
+The design of the Micro:bit was strongly influenced by the Engduino and some of this material is taken directly from the Engduino tutorial sheets.
-	Likewise, in some places, the content is an abridged version of the `BBC Micro:bit MicroPython documentation <http://microbit-micropython.readthedocs.io>`_.
+Likewise, in some places, the content is an abridged version of the BBC Micro:bit MicroPython documentation at <http://microbit-micropython.readthedocs.io>.

-	The tutorial sheets are also useful in a classroom setting when students are offline.
 The Challenge sheets can be used for team competitions or just for fun!
+Some of them were adapted from the exercises by M. Atkinson on the website Multiwingspan, <http://multiwingspan.co.uk/micro.php>.

+If you would like to contribute, go ahead!
+Install git and create a branch.
+It would be great to have more challenges and some projects.

 .. toctree::
    :maxdepth:1